Hurtful Words That Shatter The Human Soul

 - I am in the right place at the right time.

-Words that penetrate the human soul, includes our own soul and deserves the best of all words.
+Words that penetrate the human soul, include our own soul and deserves the best of all words.

 In the comment section below, please feel free to add your own affirmations.